daipe-ai/platform-docs/docs/feature-store/time-windows.md

-# Developing Features with time windows
+# Developing features with time windows

 Before reading this article, it is recommended to get familiar with [using templates](templates.md).